adobe/aepsdk-edgebridge-ios/Documentation/api-reference.md

 ------

-### registerExtension
+### registerExtensions
-In iOS, the registration occurs by passing the Edge Bridge extension to the `MobileCore.registerExtension` API.
+In iOS, the registration occurs by passing the Edge Bridge extension to the `MobileCore.registerExtensions` API.

 #### Swift